A war can never be said

-The events of World War II have shaped the world
+The events of World War II have shaped the world as we know

-of the causes of World War II can be traced back to World War I.
+the causes of World War II can be traced back to World War I.

 of the Somme" is a web resource developed by Leo Robert Klein in partial fulfillment of the requirements for a Masters